google/zetasql/docs/functions-and-operators.md

 the functions from this section allow for partial aggregations and re-aggregations.

-ZetaSQL supports the following KLL16 functions:
+ZetaSQL supports the following KLL functions:

 ### KLL_QUANTILES.INIT_INT64